BruceEckel/ThinkingInPython/src/Jython.rst

     Java classes (add the @sig documentation strings to produce the correct Java signatures, and create a makefile to build the Java **.class** files).
 Write a Java program that uses these classes.

+#.
+Modify **GreenHouseLanguage.py** so that the subclasses of **Event** are not
+    discrete classes, but are instead *generated* by a single function which creates the class and the associated string dynamically.

 .. rubric:: Footnotes